 can't compete with the amazing world of fiction editing.

-I'm now an Advanced Professional member of the Society for Editors and
+I'm now an Advanced Professional member of the Chartered Institute of Editors and

 Proofreaders, which has helped me edit books from all genres and propel

 authors closer to their publishing dreams.